Fandi63/Otto-engine/README.md

 corner() (with no arguments)

-Sorry the compiler is still in development😒.
+The compiler is working now 😁.